pascallin/devops/README.md

-# docker-compose-list
+# DevOps

-A bunch of docker-compose files for usage
+A bunch of devops docker files for usage